Sexual Activity in the Setting of Cardiovascular Disease

 Is sex safe for my heart?

-Sex is equivalent to moderate exercise.
-If you are able to carry out physical activities such as walking at a quick pace or walking up a few flights of stairs it is safe to have sex.
-However, you should always consult with your doctor before engaging in any physical activities.
+If you are able to carry out physical activities, such as walking at a quick pace or walking up a few flights of stairs, it is safe to have sex.
+However, you should always consult your doctor before engaging in physical activities.

 Can I have a heart attack while having sex?